Alexander von Humboldt and “Political Essay on the Kingdom of New Spain”

 In the late 1790s, he managed to obtain a passport to visit the Spanish colonies from King Carlos IV of Spain himself, the king wanted to revitalize the utilization of the natural resources of his colonies.
 Alexander managed to gain access to the jealously guarded Spanish colonial archives.
 These colonies were then accessible only to Spanish officials and the Roman Catholic mission.
 Completely shut off from the outside world, they offered Alexander a great opportunity for scientific research.

-South America Expedition.
+South American Expedition.

 Humboldt and his friend, the French naturalist Aimé Bonpland, who had served as a surgeon in the French navy, set sail on the frigate Pizarro to South America.